I love Thai food so I was incredibly excited to take a vegetarian cooking class on the island of Koh Chang in Thailand.

 Next up was the red curry and the chillies in that made the air very spicy!
 This dish requires the most graft, as you finely dice the chillies, garlic, shallots, lemongrass, galangal, coriander root, kaffir lime, peppercorns, coriander seeds and cumin seeds.
 The colour comes from turmeric.

 You grind all the ingredients up with a pestle and mortar then cook them in a pan with coconut milk and tofu.
-It’s apparently better to self-grind than to put the ingredients in a mixer and make sure the add the paste according to taste.
+It’s apparently better to self-grind than to put the ingredients in a mixer and make sure to add the paste according to taste.
 Serve with rice and enjoy the spice!

 To make mango sticky rice, preparation is key and you have to soak it overnight and then steam the sticky rice for 30 minutes in advance.
 Check the sourness of your mango to see how you need to balance the sweetness when you cut it up.